Police Abuse Of Power

-In many places, police not only fail to protect vulnerable people from violence, but they are perpetuating the cycle of brutality and violence themselves.
-IJM Kenya combats police abuse of power.
+Around the world, in many places, police not only fail to protect vulnerable people from violence, but are perpetuating the cycle of brutality and violence themselves.

-In Kenya, it’s easy for a corrupt or incompetent police officer to falsely accuse and imprison, or even kill an innocent person who can’t afford to pay a bribe.
+For years, police could expect to get away with these crimes.
 Without a lawyer, the innocent person will often wait years for freedom.
-In the case of extrajudicial killings, surviving family members have started speaking out, demanding an investigation and the delivery of justice.
-For years, police could expect to get away with these crimes.
+Survivors and surviving family members have started speaking out, demanding an investigation and the delivery of justice.

 RELATED STORIES